Henkel: Adhesive technologies

-Henkel is the world's number one adhesives producer.
-The business unit offers a broad portfolio of adhesives, sealants, and functional coatings for both industry and consumers with brands like Loctite, Technomelt, Teroson, Bonderite, and Aquence, and consumers, craftsmen and building businesses with brands like Pritt, Loctite, Ceresit and Pattex.

-The industry business includes four areas:
+As of 2025, Henkel is the world's number one adhesives producer.
+The business unit offers a broad portfolio of adhesives, sealants, and functional coatings for both industry and consumers with brands including Loctite, Technomelt, Teroson, Bonderite, and Aquence, and consumers, craftsmen and building businesses with brands Pritt, Loctite, Ceresit and Pattex.
+The consumers, craftsmen, and building business area markets a range of brand-name products for private, trade and construction users, whereas the industry business includes four areas: